Trang province: Provincial government

 Trang is divided into 10 districts (amphoes).
 These are further divided into 87 subdistricts (tambons) and 697 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Trang Provincial Administration Organisation (ongkan borihan suan changwat) and 22 municipal (thesaban) areas in the province.
 Trang has city (thesaban nakhon) status and Kantang has town (thesaban mueang) status.
-Further 20 subdistrict municipalities (thesaban tambon).
+Further there are 20 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 77 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Transportation

 Air: Trang Airport is 7 km from Trang town centre.
-It is served by Thailand AirAsia and Nok Air, with flights to Bangkok.
+It is served by Thailand AirAsia, Thai Lion Air, and Nok Air, with flights to Bangkok.

-Rail: Trang is one of the southern destinations offering trains to Bangkok railway station.
+Rail: Trang is one of the southern destinations offering trains to Krung Thep Aphiwat Central Terminal.
 Starting from Thung Song Junction railway station in Nakhon Si Thammarat province, this southwestern route has three stations: Huai Yot railway station at Huai Yot District, Trang railway station and ends at Kantang railway station at Kantang railway station.

 Road: Major roads to and from Trang are: